uber/prototool/README.md

 Concretely, the `-f` flag can be used so that the values for `java_multiple_files`, `java_outer_classname`, and `java_package` are updated to reflect what is expected by the
-[Google Cloud APIs file structure](https://cloud.google.com/apis/design/file_structure), and the value of `go_package` is updated to reflect what we expect for the default Style Guide.
+[Google Cloud APIs file structure](https://cloud.google.com/apis/design/file_structure), and the value of `go_package` is updated to reflect what we expect for the
+Uber Style Guide.
 By formatting, the linting for these values will pass by default.
 See the documentation below for `prototool create` for an example.

 ##### `prototool create`